pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 #### Setting up the connection

 Setting up the connection between SP and IdP requires a lot of information.
-If you are not sure what which setting you should choose or what information you should provide in any of the fields, contact your IdP operator.
+If you are not sure which setting you should choose or what information you should provide in any of the fields, contact your IdP operator.
 They should know exactly what information the IdP expects and supports.

 ![Page titled "SAML Settings", showing settings for IdP Metadata URL, SP Entity ID, NameID format, SP Name and SP Description.](../../assets/screens/saml/saml-global.png "SAML global settings screenshot")